Harsh188/Recommender-System/README.md

 Step 2: Select your features

 Step 3: Combine all of your features into one column in your dataframe

 Step 4: Create a count matrix from this new combined column

 Step 5: Compute the Cosine Similarity based on the count matrix

-Step 6: Identify the index of the object you are trying to find recommendations for

-Step 7: Get a list of similar objects in descending order of similarity score [First being most similar]
+Step 6: Get a list of similar objects in descending order of similarity score [First being most similar]

-Step 8: Print the top 5 most recommended objects
+Step 7: Print the top 5 most recommended objects

 ## What I have learned: ##